openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 }
 ```

 Function: This interface represents iterability.
-Types implementing this interface (typically container types) can be iterated over in `for-in` statements or obtain corresponding iterator instances to perform iteration by calling the `next` function.
+Types implementing this interface (typically container types) can be iterated over in `for-in` statements or obtain corresponding iterator type instances to implement iteration by calling the `next` function.

 This package has implemented this interface for basic container types such as [Array](core_package_structs.md#struct-arrayt), [ArrayList](../../collection/collection_package_api/collection_package_class.md#class-arraylistt), [HashMap](../../collection/collection_package_api/collection_package_class.md#class-hashmapk-v).
-Users can implement this interface for other types to enable iteration functionality.
+Users can implement this interface for other types to support iteration functionality.

 ### func iterator()